California Faucets Review & Rating Updated: 03/19/18

 Customers are free to choose one of the company's hundreds of pre-defined faucet designs.
 But, the company allows customization to a previously unheard of degree.
 Indeed, "customization" is probably not the right word.
 Customers can literally design there own unique faucet creation.
 The company estimates that about six million different faucets can be created just by swapping parts and finishes: sort of like ordering in a Chinese restaurant — take one spout from column A, two handles from column B, and a housing from column C, and so on.

-Of course, most of these would be drop-dead ugly, but that still leaves several hundred thousand take-your-breath-away combinations.
+Of course, most of these would be drop-dead ugly but that still leaves several hundred thousand take-your-breath-away combinations.
 California Faucets even has what it calls a "Virtual Faucet Creator" on its website to make it simple for a customer to design the perfect faucet for his or her bathroom.
 We've used it and it works quite well.

 California faucet designs are crisp and refreshing.
-It offers faucet in traditional, transitional and contemporary styles, suitable for any historical period except fussy Victorian.
+It offers faucets in traditional, transitional and contemporary styles, suitable for any historical period except fussy Victorian.
 We especially like the Art Deco-ish Monterey bath collection for our Arts & Crafts bathroom renovations.
 Although the company designs its own faucets, it is not a cutting-edge designer company like Its designs tend to be relatively conservative.

 The company's website is very well structured, easy to follow with intuitive navigation and restrained use of flash(y) media.
 Just about everything you might want to know about a California faucet, including its certifications and whether it is ADA qualified appears in the faucet's specification data.
 We give the company an A+ for its excellent design, and another A+ for correctly identifying the essential information to display on its website.

-Design, engineering, assembly, finishing, packaging, shipping, testing, quality control, sales, marketing and customer service are located in the U.S. The company has received the "Made in California" designation based on its “employing more American labor per faucet manufactured than most any manufacturer in the industry.”
+Design, engineering, assembly, finishing, packaging, shipping, testing, quality control, sales, marketing, and customer service are located in the U.S. The company has received the "Made in California" designation based on its "employing more American labor per faucet manufactured than most any manufacturer in the industry."
 But, because essential parts of California faucets are made elsewhere, California Faucets do not qualify as "Made in U.S.A.".
 The company sources its parts and components globally.
 We have identified suppliers from German, Italy, Hungary and, of course, China.

 We also rated the company's post-sale and warranty service.
 Here, California Faucets shines.
 In two tests over the past 15 months, we were once again favorably impressed by California Faucets' handling of our (purely imaginary) faucet installation problems and an issue (again imaginary) with a defective part.
-Our testers, all experienced plumbers or remodeling professionals, do everything possible to confound a customer service agent, but California Faucet agents seem to be n on-confoundable.
+Our testers, all experienced plumbers or remodeling professionals, do everything possible to confound a customer service agent but California Faucet agents seem to be n on-confoundable.
 They know their products and are able to respond well to even the most incredibly stupid questions — and these guys are masters of the very stupid question.
 We give the company's post-sale service 4.55 on a scale of 1-5, and a big thumbs up.

 We are not alone in our high opinion of the company's customer service.
-California Faucets won the Decorative Plumbing and Hardware Association's annual award in 2014 for excellent customer service.
+California Faucets won the Decorative Plumbing & Hardware Association's annual award in 2014 for excellent customer service.
 DPHA cited "responsiveness, courtesy, knowledge, ability to go above and beyond the norm, and overall performance" as its reasons for the award.
 The Better Business Bureau scores the company A+ on a scale of A+ to F for the absence of any consumer complaints over the past three years.
 The company is not, however, a business vetted and accredited by the BBB, and should consider applying for accreditation.

 On the downside, we think the company's warranty should be a little stronger to better reflect the quality and reliability of its products.
 We score it "slightly below average" for its skimpy 10-year warranty term on non-PVD finishes.
 It the company cannot produce lifetime electroplated finishes, it should farm out the work to one of the many companies that can.